Categories

 Do you have a growth or a fixed mindset?

-When you have a growth mindset, you are always looking at ways to improve yourself, your talents and you learn from your mistakes.
+When you have a growth mindset, you’re always looking at ways to improve yourself, your talents and you learn from your mistakes.
 You’re a sucker for learning new things.
 But, you’re not being too hard on yourself during the process either.

-I used to be extremely hard on myself and if things didn’t go as planned, oh boy would I spend forever overthinking the situation, beating myself up; and my confidence would plummet.
+I used to be extremely hard on myself and if things didn’t go as planned, oh boy would I spend forever overthinking the situation, beating myself up and my confidence would plummet.
 I believed if I wasn’t good at something, then that was it (fixed mindset).

-But now, with a growth mindset I reflect on the situation, write in my journal (to process) have my own coaching (to gain clarity), take courses (learning) and practice gratitude daily
+But now, with a growth mindset I reflect situations, write in my journal (to process) have my own coaching (to gain clarity) take courses (learning) and practice gratitude daily.

 I’m constantly learning and brushing up on my skills to become better.
-Oh don’t get me wrong, there are days where low confidence comes knocking right on that door.
-I answer it, listen to it, question it; but I don’t spend time dwelling or entertaining those thoughts (not like I used to)
+Oh don’t get me wrong, there are days where low confidence comes knocking right on my door.
+Of course it does.
+I answer it, listen to it, question it – but I don’t spend time dwelling or entertaining those thoughts (not like I used to)

 Personal development is huge to me, and part of my daily life.
 You learn, progress, reflect and grow.
 Every.
 Single.
 Day.